inclusive-design/big-idea-feedback-post-plugin/README.md

 <a name="customization"></a>
 # Customization

-Feedback Post Plugin uses the `feedback-post-settings.php` file to define some settings and text labels used.
+Feedback Post Plugin uses the `feedback-post-strings.php` file to define some settings and text labels used.
 You can modify this file to suit your needs.
 The settings file contains:

 * Error message strings
 * Submission security question and answer